DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

                               mask_rate=0.15, num_mlp_layer=2)
 ```

-Now we can start pretraining.
+Now we can start pre-training.
 Similar as above, we set up an optimizer for our model, and put everything together into an Engine instance.
-It takes about 8 minutes to train the model for 10 epochs on this pretraining task.
+It takes about 8 minutes to train the model for 10 epochs on this pre-training task.
 We finally save the model weights at the last epoch.

 ```python
 optimizer = torch.optim.Adam(task.parameters(), lr=1e-4)